softvar/awesome-startups/README.md

 99. [wunderlist](http://www.startupranking.com/wunderlist)
 100. [wetpaint](http://www.startupranking.com/wetpaint)

-## List of Countries(sorted in descending order of the number of startups)
+## List of Countries

+This list is sorted in descending order of the number of startups a country has
 - [United States](countries/united-states.md)
 - [India](countries/india.md)
 - [United Kingdom](countries/united-kingdom.md)